-State State Updates Iowa Beneficiaries with Chronic Conditions, August 2012) For more information on Health Homes, see the State's Demonstration Proposal for dual eligible.
-Section 1915(i) State Plan Amendment Habilitation Services is a program to provide Home and Community Based Services (HCBS) for Iowans with impairments typically associated with chronic mental illnesses.
-Services include case management, home-based habilitation, day habilitation, prevocational service, and supported employment.
-The program was approved in 2007.
-Program website State Plan Amendment (04/16/2007) Balancing Incentive Program CMS announced (6/13/2012) that Iowa will receive estimated \$61.8 million of enhanced Medicaid funds (2% enhanced rate).
-When approved, the state must have finalized a work plan submitted by January 1, 2013.
-The finalized work plan will have detailed descriptions of how the key components - NWD/SEP, CSA, and conflict-free case management - will be operationalized through October 11, 2015.
-During this time, the state must also demonstrate rebalancing of community LTSS expenditures to equal or exceed the expenditures spent for institutional LTSS.
-(Source: Iowa Medicaid Enterprise Endeavors Update) BIP application (Submitted to CMS: 4/30/2012) Iowa Medicaid Enterprise Endeavors Update (May 2012) CMS Award Announcement (6/13/2012) Project Timeline Kansas Projected Medicaid Managed LTSS Program The Kansas Department of Health and Environment resubmitted (8/6/2012) application for KanCare Section 1115 Demonstration waiver to CMS.
-The resubmitted application revises and builds upon the Demonstration Project proposal initially submitted on April 26, 2012.
+State State Updates Iowa During this time, the state must also demonstrate rebalancing of community LTSS expenditures to equal or exceed the expenditures spent for institutional LTSS.
+(Source: Iowa Medicaid Enterprise Endeavors Update) BIP application (Submitted to CMS: 4/30/2012) CMS Award Announcement (6/13/2012) IME Bureau of Long Term Care Revised Work Plan (January 2013) State Website on Balancing Incentive Program Kansas Current Medicaid Managed LTSS Program The Kansas Department of Health and Environment resubmitted (8/6/2012) its application for the KanCare §1115 demonstration waiver to CMS.
+The resubmitted application revises and builds upon the demonstration project proposal initially submitted on April 26, 2012.
 According to the resubmitted application, the waiver will proceed on two separate tracks.
-In the first track, the State will work with CMS to develop and implement by 2013 an integrated care system, "KanCare," to provide Medicaid and Children's Health Insurance Program (CHIP) services, including long term services and supports (LTSS), through managed care to all beneficiaries.
-In the second track, the State will begin discussions with CMS to implement a global waiver that will administer an outcome-based Medicaid and CHIP program under a per-capita block grant.
-Groups to be included in the program are children with disabilities, adults with physical disabilities, adults with developmental/intellectual disabilities, and older persons ages 65 and older.
+In the first track, the state will work with CMS to develop and implement by 2013 an integrated care system, "KanCare," to provide Medicaid and Children's Health Insurance Program (CHIP) services, including long term services and supports (LTSS), through managed care to all beneficiaries.
+In the second track, the state will begin discussions with CMS to implement a global waiver that will administer an outcome-based Medicaid and CHIP program under a per-capita block grant.
+Groups to be included in the program are children with disabilities, adults with physical disabilities, adults with developmental/ intellectual disabilities, and older persons ages 65 and older.
 Waiver authority is being sought to move all Medicaid populations into a person-centered integrated care system by January 1, 2013.
-(Source: Medicaid.gov; CMS and Truven

-State State Updates Kansas Health Analytics, July 2012) Waiver Application (Submitted 8/6/2012) Kansas awarded (6/27/2012) contracts to three health insurance companies to manage its Medicaid program.
+(Source: Medicaid.gov; CMS and Truven Health Analytics, July 2012) Waiver Application (Submitted 8/6/2012) Kansas awarded (6/ 27/ 2012) contracts to three health insurance companies to manage its Medicaid program.
 KanCare will cover the medical, behavioral health, and long-term care services for all Medicaid consumers beginning January 1, 2013.
 Long-term services for people with developmental disabilities will be launched January 1, 2014, while pilot programs will be allowed.
-(Source: Press Release , 6/27/2012) Officials at the Kansas Department for Aging and Disability Services sent (8/15/2012) a memo to managers of local agencies that provide Medicaid case management services to encourage workers currently employed as case managers for physically disabled and elderly Medicaid enrollees to apply for similar jobs with the three insurance companies chosen to implement KanCare.
-(Source: Kansas Health Institute News, 8/17/2012) Health Homes Health Homes is one of components built in KanCare Section 1115 demonstration waiver.
-According to the waiver application , the state intends to implement health homes through managed care companies by the end of 2013 for people with severe and persistent mental illness, diabetes, or both, and by the end of 2014, all beneficiaries with complex needs will have a health home.
-The state will work with the CMS Health Homes team to prepare a related State Plan Amendment.
-For more information, please visit state website on health homes.
-(Source: KanCare Section 1115 demonstration waiver application) Louisiana Section 1915(k) Community First Choice Option The Department of Health and Hospitals Bureau of Health Services Financing and Office of Aging and Adult Services propose to replace the current Long-Term Personal Care Services (LT-PCS) Program by adopting provisions to establish Community First Choice Option services as a covered service under the Medicaid state plan.
-The LT-PCS Program shall be terminated upon the Centers for Medicare and Medicaid Services' approval of the corresponding Community First Choice Option (CFCO) state plan amendment.
-(Source: Louisiana Register, Louisiana Register Vol. 38, No.6, June 20, 2012) Notice of Intent (Louisiana Register, 6/20/2012) Section 1915(i) state plan amendment The Department of Health and Hospitals submitted (3/10/2011) Section 1915(i) state plan amendment to the CMS with effective date of January 1, 2012.
-The covered
+(Source: Press Release , 6/ 27/ 2012) Officials at the Kansas Department for Aging and Disability Services sent (8/15/2012) a memo to managers of local agencies that provide Medicaid case management services to encourage workers currently employed as case managers for physically disabled and elderly Medicaid enrollees to apply for similar jobs with the three insurance companies chosen to implement KanCare.
+(Source: Kansas Health Institute News, 8/17/2012) CMS approved KanCare on December 27, 2012, and the implementation began on January 1, 2013.
+Approved Application (12/ 27/ 2012) Health Homes Health Homes is one of components built in KanCare §1115 demonstration waiver.
+According to the waiver application , the state intends to implement health homes through managed care companies by the end of 2013 for people with severe and persistent mental illness, diabetes, or both, and by the end of 2014, all beneficiaries with complex needs will have a health homes.
+The state will work with the CMS Health Homes team to prepare a related State Plan Amendment, which is expected to be submitted in July 2013.
+The state plans to implement health homes starting